 There are cases like this where running from a clean workspace is necessary, but as we saw in the first graph, the overall average stays low because this doesn’t happen very often.
 If instead, you choose to use a new environment every time you run a build, as is the case for ephemeral builds, you’re significantly increasing the average build time, and your trends will look more like the ones in the second graph.

 Also worth mentioning is that the 3-minute download number is for Gradle’s already optimized setup.
 We run in a highly modularized environment and distribute build execution across many different agents.
 If your build is larger, highly coupled, or more complex, there may be a much higher cost for downloading dependencies.
-If you would like to analyze your own builds and the amount of time they spend downloading dependencies, upgrade to Gradle Enterprise 2019.3 or start a free trial today.
+If you would like to analyze your own builds and the amount of time they spend downloading dependencies, upgrade to Develocity 2019.3 or start a free trial today.